corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Exceptions

   * `ManualRecoveryException` - This exception will be thrown by the node initiating this flow for any of the following reasons:
-  * The `RecoveryRequest` does not exist,
+* the `RecoveryRequest` does not exist,
-  * They are not the designated requester,
+* they are not the designated requester,
-  * The `RecoveryRequest` is not designated as being manual,
+* the `RecoveryRequest` is not designated as being manual,
-  * The `RecoveryRequest` is not in the state `Requested` (which it should be by default after running `InitiateManualRecoveryFlow`),
+* the `RecoveryRequest` is not in the state `Requested` (which it should be by default after running `InitiateManualRecoveryFlow`),
-  * Or if the transaction IDs specified in the `RecoveryRequest` do not match the transaction ids specified in the `VaultArchive`.
+* or if the transaction IDs specified in the `RecoveryRequest` do not match the transaction ids specified in the `VaultArchive`.
   * `CorruptedArchiveException` - This will be thrown if the ID of a deserialized transaction doesn't match the name of the file in which it is provided.
   * `MissingArtifactsException` - This will be thrown if an artifact that was specified for recovery does not exist and is not included in the `VaultArchive`.

-## Related DB Tables
+## Related database tables

-The current states of a manual recovery request is stored in the `CR_RECOVERY_REQUEST` table, which is only present if the *LedgerRecover* CorDapp has been installed.
-This table will capture all previously executed `RecoveryRequest`s and their outcome as either `Failed` or `Completed`.
+The current state of a manual recovery request is stored in the `CR_RECOVERY_REQUEST` table, which is only present if the *LedgerRecover* CorDapp has been installed.
+This table will capture all previously executed `RecoveryRequest`s and their outcomes as either `Failed` or `Completed`.

 {{< note >}}
 `RecoveryRequest`s and associated data are outside the scope of `LedgerRecover` as they are not vault data or vault related data.
 These tables should be backed up via synchronous or asynchronous replication if they are critical for regulators or other audit activities.
 {{< /note >}}

-## JMX Metrics
+## JMX metrics

 A Corda node running the LedgerRecover CorDapp will expose the following metrics via JMX: